-A. Types of Fraud, Waste and Abuse A. Types of Fraud, Waste and Abuse
+A. Types of Fraud, Waste and Abuse

 Medicaid fraud is the intentional deception or misrepresentation by a person who is aware that this action could result in an unauthorized benefit for themselves or others.
 Waste is overusing or inappropriate use of Medicaid resources.
 Abuse is the practice of causing unnecessary cost to the Medicaid program.
 Fraud, waste, and abuse require immediate reporting and can occur at all levels in the health care system.
 Examples of Medicaid fraud, waste, and abuse include but are not limited to: